Chelsea, Massachusetts: Education

 Chelsea Public Schools has four elementary schools, three middle schools, and one high school, Chelsea High School.
 The Chelsea school system has historically been towards the bottom of the state's test score rankings.
 It has a high turnover among students.
 A high percentage of students move in or out over the course of the year, and the dropout rate is high.
 In 1988, the school board delegated its authority for control of the school district to Boston University.
-In June 2008, a partnership with BU ended, and the schools returned to full local control.
-Chelsea has no private schools remaining with St. Rose closing in June 2020.
+In June 2008, the partnership with BU ended, and the schools returned to complete local control.
+Chelsea has no private schools remaining, with St. Rose of Lima closing in June 2020.
 In addition, there are two public charter schools, the Excel Academy and Phoenix Charter Academy.
-Bunker Hill Community College and the for-profit Everest Institute have satellite locations of their schools in Chelsea.
+Bunker Hill Community College has a satellite location of their school in Chelsea.